stfc/PSyclone/doc/user_guide/transformations.rst

 ---

 It is currently not possible for PSyclone to output SIR code without using a script.
-Two examples of such scripts are given in example 4 for the NEMO API, one of which includes transformations to remove PSyIR intrinsics, hoist code out of a loop, translate array-index notation into explicit loops and translate a single access to an array dimension to a one-trip loop (to make the code suitable for the SIR backend).
+Three examples of such scripts are given in example 4 for the NEMO API.
+The first `sir_trans.py` simply outputs SIR.
+This will raise an exception if used with the `tracer advection` example as the example contains array-index notation which is not supported by the SIR backend, but will generate code for the other examples.
+The second, `sir_trans_loop.py` includes transformations to hoist code out of a loop, translate array-index notation into explicit loops and translate a single access to an array dimension to a one-trip loop (to make the code suitable for the SIR backend).
+This works with the `tracer-advection` example.
+The third script `sir_trans_all.py` additionally additionally replaces any intrinsics with equivalent code and can also be used with the `tracer-advection` example (and the `intrinsic_example.f90` example).